bdmendes/bdmendes.github.io/collections/_posts/2024-08-26-how-a-computer-plays-chess.md

 The first, easily solvable issue is checkmate.
 Our evaluation function needs to set the evaluation to +infinite if White has mated the opponent and -infinite if it was Black to do so.
 What's more, we should also consider how far we are from the tree root and offset these values so that we prefer quicker mates.

 However, there is much more to a position than just checkmate and material.
-An incredible important concept is activity and space.
+An incredibly important concept is activity and space.
 In the initial position above, material is equal but it is clear to any human observer that White is fairly better: the black king is exposed (there are 2 white pieces attacking g8) and White has a passed pawn.

 A decent evaluation function should include bonuses and penalties for piece placements, passed pawns and king attacks.
 This is however extremely difficult both to code efficiently and generalize.
 We'll return to this issue in the final section of this article.